 When it comes to Peloton for beginners, there is a lot of territory to cover.
 I know.
 Because I was once a Peloton beginner.
-That was me in the picture here, back in 2016 when we first got our Peloton bike.
+That was me in 2016 when we first got our Peloton bike.
 I had no idea how to get started, beyond getting on the cycle and just riding.

 Lucky for you there is more information out there on Peloton for beginners.
 For starters when you launch the Peloton app or the Peloton tablet and click around in “programs” you’ll find some “basics” classes to help get your started.
 In addition, when looking for classes to take, you can filter using the word “beginner.”
 FYI, even this many years into having a Peloton, I still take beginner classes.